maxfordham/mxf-code-docs/book/docs/opensource-and-licensing.md

 **suggested licence**: _By default, use a **BSD license**.
 This is the most permissive licence and imposes no restrictions on use by others.
 We feel this is appropriate as the code is not related to our income stream and we want others to use it and develop it without any restriction.
-It often refers to projects that fit within an ecosystem of other BSD licensed projects (e.g. Jupyter) and therefore fits within that ecosystem without confusion._
+The tools that we make often fit within an ecosystem of other BSD licensed projects (e.g. Jupyter); by adopting the same license we are taking a collaborative and collegiate approach to the others who operate in that ecosystem to build and share tools for others to use without restriction._

 ## engineering tools